• Home

 • Preheat the oven to 350 degrees Fahrenheit.
 Grease two 8 inch cake pans with vegetable oil, line with parchment paper and then lightly grease again with vegetable oil.

-Make the frosting
+Make the Chocolate Fudge Frosting

 • Divide frosting into 5 equal servings.

-• Frost a 1 inch high ring around the bottom edge of the cake.
+• After 15 minutes in the fridge, frost a 1 inch high ring around the bottom edge of the cake.
 Press the sprinkles into the wet frosting so they stick.
-They shouldn’t stick to anything else since the other frosting is hard from being in the fridge.

 • Chill the cake again for another 15 minutes.

-Make the drip and decorate
+Make the Chocolate Ganache and Decorate

-• Take the cake out of the fridge.
-Spoon almost all of the liquid ganache on top of the cake.
 Take an icing spatula and push the ganache around to the edges of the cake so it drips down the sides.
-Work quickly since the cold cake will harden the ganache fast.

 Video